 This is just a classic.
 I would hesitate to call this a recipe and really more of a ‘method’.
 This is really about getting as much beef in your mouth as you can and extending that experience with potatoes and carrots.
 Ingredient Quantity Butter 4 Tablespoons Beef, Chuck 4lbs whole Baking Powder 1 Tablespoon, For Dusting Onion, White 1 Large Celery 3 Large Stalks Garlic 1 Head, All Cloves Carrots 2 Large Carrots 3 Large Little Potatoes 20 Small Bay Leaves 4 Fresh Soy Sauce 1/4 Cup Apple Cider Vinegar 2 Tablespoons Thyme Lots of sprigs Chipotle Chiles 2 Tomato Paste 2 Tablespoons Bone Broth 1 Quart Wine 1 Cup Fire Roasted Canned Diced Tomatoes 2 14oz Cans Instant Pot 1 Procedure Firstly, let your beef come to room temperature.

 Ash has been wanting these for 2 months.
 I couldn’t say no when we were going to be using the Traeger anyways.
 Ingredient Quantity Jalapeños 18 Medium Thin-Cut Bacon 1 Pack Cream Cheese 8-10 Oz (room temperature) Colby Jack 4 Oz Chili Powder 1 tsp Granulated Garlic 1 tsp Salt 1 tsp Scallions 2 minced Procedure Split the jalapeños lengthwise.
+I liked splitting them through the stem so that they had little handles.

 What’s better than a BBQ on a National Holiday?
 I used the Traeger for some St. Louis cut ribs.
 This recipe was crazy simple.
 Like shamefully simple.
 Mostly I just want to get in the habit of updating my blog, so this is what you get.
 Ingredient Quantity St. Louis Ribs 2 Racks Favorite Rub Lots Texas Blend Traeger Pellets At least 2 hoppers worth Oh yeah, you’ll need a Traeger too.